sinatra/sinatra/README.pirate.md

 # Sinatra

-Sinatra is a [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) for quickly creating web applications in Ruby with minimal effort:
+Sinatra is a [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) for quickly creating web arrplications in Ruby with minimal effort:

 ```ruby
     # myapp.rb